farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Safe_Links.md

 19. In the **Welcome** windows, select the X in the upper right corner to close the window.

-20. In the MOD Administrator's **Inbox**, open the email that was sent by Holly.
+20. In the MOD Administrator's **Inbox**, select the email that was sent by Holly regarding free stuff for Adatum users.

-21. Select the hyperlink in the body of the message to open it.
+21. Select the hyperlink in the body of the message to navigate to the site.

-22. If a window opens indicating the new browser recommended by Microsoft is here, select **No thanks**.

-23. A new tab should open in your **Edge** browser that takes you to the URL you just saw in the prior step.
-This site should display the following warning message: **This website has been blocked per your organization's URL policy.** This not only indicates that opening this website might not be safe, but it also verifies that the Safe Links policy you just created is working properly.
+22. A new tab should open in your **Edge** browser that takes you to the URL you just saw in the prior step.
+This site should display the following warning message: **This website is classified as malicious.** This not only indicates that opening this website might not be safe, but it also verifies that the Safe Links policy you just created is working properly.

-24. In LON-CL2, leave the Edge browser and all its tabs open for the next lab.
+23. In LON-CL2, leave the Edge browser and all its tabs open for the next lab.

 # End of Lab 2